 TB Trial Consortium Study 29: Evaluation of Rifapentine – containing regimen for intensive phase treatment of pulmonary tuberculosis (Study 29: taking drugs without food) (2010-2011).
 Sponsor: NIH.
 Role: Clinical Research Associate

 This phase 2 study aims to evaluate the antimicrobial activity and safety of an experimental intensive phase (8 first week of treatment) tuberculosis treatment regimen in which rifapentine is substantial for rifampin

 Evaluation of “Positive Prevention (PP) interventions in 4 PEPFAR provinces of Vietnam” (2011-2012).
 Sponsor: USAID/HPI.
-Role: Principle Investigator
+Role: Principal Investigator

 Facilitators and Barriers to people living with HIV enrolling and being retained in HIV care and treatment services in Vietnam (2011).
 Sponsor: USAID/FHI.
-Role: Co-Principle Investigator
+Role: Co-Principal Investigator

 Second round of Behavior Survey on sexual and injecting behavior and use of HIV services among Female sex workers, including sex workers who are injecting drugs in 7 PEPFAR funded provinces (2011).
 Sponsor: PSI.
 Role: Investigator

 This aims to assess the levels and trends of behavioral indicators and behavioral determinants, evaluate the output of programs, and finally review and inform project plans in terms of objective setting.

 Qualitative Assessment of Infant and Young Child Feeding in the Context of HIV in Vietnam for FANTA-2 (2009 – 2011).
 Sponsor: USAID/AED.
 Role: Co-investigator